 States must ensure that individuals and families in situations of homelessness are not forced to rely on emergency accommodation for extended periods and are instead provided access to secure and suitable permanent housing.

-States should recognize diverse experiences of homelessness among different groups and provide to all persons in situation of homelessness access to emergency accommodation without discrimination on any grounds, including their migration status, nationality, ethnicity, gender, sexual orientation, disability (including mental health and addiction) or other status.
+States should recognize diverse experiences of homelessness among different groups and provide to all persons in situation of homelessness access to emergency accommodation without discrimination on any grounds, including their migration status, nationality, ethnicity, gender, sexual orientation, disability, health or other status.

 States should prevent and eliminate homelessness among children and protect the rights of children in street situation as set by the Committee on the Rights of the Child in its General Comment no. 21.